-Table 9: Expected economic, social and nnvironmental project benefits
+Table 9: Expected economic, social and unvironmental project benefits

-Type of benefit Baseline With/after project Economic Climate change is already leading to economic and livelihood losses, caused by floods and droughts impacts on assets and agriculture and cattle (lack of water) Component 1: Strategies will reduce negative flood and drought impacts in Khartoum city and surroundings, which will reduce negative effects on urban and community economies Government budget and resources for disaster relief activities during and after a potential disaster will be reduced and saved Component 2: Trainings in support of livelihood sustainability and flood reduction (i.e. EWSs) will sustain and improve income generation for the most vulnerable groups, especially women and youth and will empower them in decision-making processes.
-Component 3: Interventions will reduce loss of assets for the most flood vulnerable communities and groups (poor, DPs) and in that way reduce negative economic effects Interventions will reduce livelihood losses for the most drought vulnerable communities and groups (poor, people dependend on agriculture and cattle as main source of income) Social Climate change is already leading to negative social impacts, especially caused by floods and droughts, leading to rural - urban immigration and social tension and unequal development benefits Component 1: Strategies will be gender sensitive, which means specific needs of vulnerable groups (poor, DPs, women, youth) will be considered and included in the strategies Disaster induced negative impacts on people's access to basic services will be reduced Component 2: Through trainings and decision-making platforms, social networks of the residents will be strengthened and improved, especially between DPs and host community members Community and household self-help will be improved, especially of women-headed households and youth Component 3: Concrete interventions will contribute to social well-being, especially for vulnerable groups (DPs, poor, women, youth, etc.) Disaster induced negative impacts on people's access to basic services will be reduced Environme ntal Climate change is already leading to negative environmental impacts, especially differences in temperature and precipitation, leading to floods and droughts, which in turn leads to erosion, deforestation, deserfication, etc. Component 1: Natural water sources such as streams, underground water tables and ground wells will be better managed to reduce negative environmental impacts Component 2: Community awareness of flood impacts, also on the environment and the relation between flood and health issues will be improved Component 3: Environmental health and waste related issues will be reduced due to the improved flood infrastructure
+Type of benefit Baseline With/after project Economi c Climate change is already leading to economic and livelihood losses, caused by floods and droughts impacts on assets and agriculture and - Strategies will reduce negative flood and drought impacts in Khartoum city and surroundings, which will reduce negative effects on urban and community economies - Government budget and resources for disaster relief activities during and after a potential disaster will be reduced and saved sottle (leek of Component 2: cattle (lack of Component 2: water) Trainings in support of livelihood sustainability and flood reduction (i.e. EWSs) will sustain and improve income generation for the most vulnerable groups, especially women and youth and will empower them in decision-making processes.
+Component 3: Interventions will reduce loss of assets for the most flood vulnerable communities and groups (poor, DPs) and in that way reduce negative economic effects Interventions will reduce livelihood losses for the most drought vulnerable communities and groups (poor, people dependend on agriculture and cattle as main source of income) Social Climata chango is / Social Climate change is already leading to negative social impacts, especially caused by floods and droughts, leading to rural - urban immigration and social tension and unequal development benefits Component 1: Strategies will be gender sensitive, which means specific needs of vulnerable groups (poor, DPs, women, youth) will be considered and included in the strategies Disaster induced negative impacts on people's access to basic services will be reduced Component 2: Through trainings and decision-making platforms, social networks of the residents will be strengthened and improved, especially between DPs and host community members Community and household self-help will be improved, especially of women-headed households and youth Component 3: Concrete interventions will contribute to social well-being, especially for vulnerable groups (DPs, poor, women, youth, etc.) Disaster induced negative impacts on people's access to basic services will be reduced Environm Climate change is Component 1: ental already leading to negative environmental impacts, especially differences in temperature and - Natural water sources such as streams, underground water tables and ground wells will be better managed to reduce negative environmental impacts Component 2: - Community awareness of flood impacts, precipitation, also on the environment and the relation leading to floods between flood and health issues will be improved and droughts, Component 3: which in turn leads - Environmental health and waste related to erosion, issues will be reduced due to the improved flood deforestation, infrastructure deserfication, etc.

-Potential environmental and social risks and impacts related to proposed activities that have been identified at this stage (concept note) and will be avoided / mitigated, include equal access and benefits of particlulary women, youth and DP groups, but also nomads (see part II.k and annex 2.
+Potential environmental and social risks and impacts related to proposed activities that have been identified at this stage (concept note) and will be avoided / mitigated, include equal access and benefits of particulary women, youth and DP groups, but also nomads (see part II.k and annex 2.
 These groups are generally not well organized (for more detail see annex 2) and therefore the project will avoid / reduce potential risks by ensuring equal representation of vulnerable groups, especially women, youth and DPs but also nomads during consultations, planning processes and for possible job opportunities.
 As for the set-up of EWSs, decision-making structures in which all groups are able to participate equally and which can be used for more than just setting-up EWSs, will be established.